vcekov/fields_debugger_app/README.md

-# Zednesk ticket fields debugger app
+# Zendesk ticket fields debugger app

 This Zendesk agent UI app allows for inspecting and manipulating all Zendesk ticket fields.
 It can perform the following:
 - show/hide a ticket field,